Doug Putman: HMV

+Attempted acquisitions

 In August 2023, Putman attempted to save the British home goods retailer Wilko from administration, but was unable to form a rescue deal in time, with the retailer collapsing.
-In March 2024, Putman expressed interested in rescuing the British cosmetics chain, The Body Shop, from administration.
-In January 2025, Putman expressed interested in the high-street WHSmith stores that were being disposed by the business.
-In September 2025, Putman expressed interested in saving Claire's UK.
+In March 2024, Putman expressed interest in rescuing the British cosmetics chain, The Body Shop, from administration.
+In January 2025, Putman expressed interest in the high-street WHSmith stores that were being disposed by the business, however they were sold to Modella Capital and rebranded as TGJones.
+In September 2025, Putman expressed interest in saving Claire's UK.